-1. The family is primarily responsible for helping students meet educational costs.
-Financial aid fills the gap between the student's resources and educational expenses.

-2. For selecting financial aid recipients, the college places primary emphasis on financial need, academic achievement, or future academic promise.

-3. Students receiving financial aid must notify the Office of Financial Aid of any changes that may affect their financial aid eligibility (ex.
-Additional scholarships).

-4. Students receiving financial aid who withdraw before completing the semester may be expected to repay a portion of their award.
-Refer to the Institutional Withdrawal Policy in the East Georgia Catalog at http://www.ega.edu/registrar/catalog/Catalog1112.pdf.

-5. Students who have defaulted on a loan or owe a refund on a grant are ineligible to receive financial aid.
+- 1. The family is primarily responsible for helping students meet educational costs.
+Financial aid fills the gap between the student's resources and educational expenses. - 2.
+For selecting financial aid recipients, the college places primary emphasis on financial need, academic achievement, or future academic promise. - 3.
+Students receiving financial aid must notify the Office of Financial Aid of any changes that may affect their financial aid eligibility (ex.
+Additional scholarships). - 4.
+Students receiving financial aid who withdraw before completing the semester may be expected to repay a portion of their award.
+Refer to the Institution's Return to Title IV Official and Unofficial Withdrawal Policy in the East Georgia Catalog located on page 36. - 5.
+Students who have defaulted on a loan or owe a refund on a grant are ineligible to receive financial aid.